Blog

 Let’s take a look at some different types of text and when they should be used along the continuum.

-In Lessons 1A–10 of SIPPS Beginning Level, the students receive instruction in s, m, n, t, and short a and review and apply all five spelling-sounds and 11 high-frequency words in predictable text.
-Unknown words are pictured, and the teacher always names the pictures, allowing the students to read complete sentences.
-The students are never asked to read a sentence by guessing at a word based on the illustration.
-To support the students with an unknown word, the teacher points to the picture and says the word.
-To learn more about instructional use of predictable text, watch this webinar.
+In Lessons 1A–10 of SIPPS Beginning Level, students receive instruction in s, m, n, t, and short a, and then review and apply all five spelling-sounds along with 11 high-frequency words in pre-decodable text.
+These texts are introduced through activities such as teacher read-alouds, choral reading, and discussions of print concepts, which support students as they learn how to read complete sentences.
+Importantly, students are never asked to guess at words based on illustrations.

 Decodable Texts